Supplier Code of Conduct

 Our multifaceted supply chain includes suppliers of hogs, turkeys, ingredients, packaging materials and transportation.
 While it is a complex undertaking to understand and measure the impacts of the supply chain, we took a first step by developing our Supplier Code of Conduct in 2010.

 We introduced these requirements to our key suppliers in fiscal year 2011.
 We then shared them with all of our suppliers in 2015 to ensure everyone is operating in a sustainable and responsible manner.
 We continue to review and update these requirements on an ongoing basis to ensure that top sustainability concerns are addressed and that they are ingrained in all levels of our business.

 Our Supplier Code of Conduct defines expectations for our suppliers in areas such as:

 - Quality and product integrity;

 We require all participants in our business, just like everyone within Hormel Foods, to consistently meet our standards and demonstrate their commitment to transparency and honesty through ethical business practices.

 Through our supplier quality management program, we formally assess key suppliers in the areas of service, quality and sustainability.
 In addition, in calendar year 2014 our Procurement Council completed a category-level risk assessment process.
 Based on the results from this assessment process, we will work with the suppliers in the categories in which opportunities for improvement have been identified.

 Supplier Diversity Program

-We employ a supplier diversity program that gives diverse companies, such as women-owned and minority-owned businesses, the opportunity to supply quality product options that meet our company’s growing business needs.
+We employ a supplier diversity program that gives diverse companies, such as small, women-owned, minority-owned, LGBTQ+-owned and veteran-owned businesses, the opportunity to supply quality product options that meet our company’s growing business needs.
 Working together, we provide the highest quality materials and services to our internal and external customers on a timely basis at the best economic value.
-Suppliers can submit their businesses for consideration at suppliers.hormelfoods.com.
+Suppliers can submit their businesses for consideration here.

 Palm Oil Sourcing Policy